 The rest of the seven nomad years, my pitch perfect if penniless life took me to over 30 countries on five continents with longer stints in Bangkok, Barcelona, Buenos Aires, London, and Mexico City.
 These years of travel are documented in a coffee table book of photographs and poems called The Long Way Home (Ogro Publishing, 2013).

 In 2016, HarperCollins India published my memoir Olive Witch, about growing up in Nigeria, the States, and Bangladesh.
 It was released in the US by Harper 360 in 2017.

-I currently live in New York City, and am working on a novel, Memory Alone (about memory loss, set in Berkeley and Brooklyn), a screenplay, The Straight Path, a collection of photo-poems called The Passage, as well as memoirs about my mother and grandmother.
+I currently live in New York City, and am working on a novel, Memory Alone (about memory loss, set in Berkeley and Brooklyn), a collection of photo-poems called The Passage, as well as a 4-generation memoir with my mother and grandmother.